jkendall327/QuietTime/README.md

 ## Issues and future goals

-The back-end code for scheduling periods of lowered volume is quite messy.
-While it works, I'm not confident in it.
-I plan to add unit-tests to this and other parts of the program.
+The slider on the main screen is very ugly.
+I'm planning to change it once I figure out control templates in WPF.

+The program has essentially no unit tests, which I aim to fix.

 I have only tested QuietTime on my personal set-up.
 Please let me know if something doesn't work on your system!